Mithgol/node-fidonet-nodelist/README.md

 * The Distribution Nodelist (as specified in [FTS-5000.002](http://ftsc.org/docs/fts-5000.002)) in a plain text file.
 Both `'\r\n'` (`'\x0D\x0A'`) and `'\n'` (`'\x0A'`) line endings are supported (the latter violates FTS-5000 but it still can be encountered in nodelists on some UN*X systems).

 * ZIP archive of such Distribution Nodelist.
-To prevent the possible mistakes, the nodelist has to be the only file and to reside in the archive's root (otherwise an exception is thrown).
+To prevent some possible mistakes, the nodelist has to be the only file and to reside in the archive's root (otherwise an exception is thrown).
 You also **must** set `options.zip` to `true` when (and only when) you read a ZIP-packed nodelist.
 Example:

 ```js
 var nodelist = require('nodelist')( path.join(__dirname, 'nodelist.zip'), {